Code of Ethics

 1. Warning – a member may not receive more than one warning in a year’s period without incurring further disciplinary action.

 2. Monetary fine – which shall be awarded to Boerboel Rescue.

-3. Actions as described in the Constitution and bylaws, article VI, section 4.
+3. Actions as described in the by laws

 If a member has special problems or circumstances or through no fault of their own is in violation of any of the provisions of this code, they may have the committee review the matter and make recommendations.